fedellen/list-together/README.md

 The front-end is hosted on Netlify and available at: https://www.listtogether.app

-Updates to the master branch will trigger a Netlify deployment.
+Updates to the `/web` directory on the master branch will trigger Netlify deployment.

 To install and run the front end locally you will need to run: